jchristman/meteor-application-manager/README.md

 - Draggable tabs
   - Drag tabs between windows/panes
   - Drag and drop to create new panes on the fly
+- Create an Application-Specific API that is accessible to other applications via an easy-to-use calling function

 One of the main features of this library is that it is a **database-defined UI layout**.
 What does that mean?
 What it means is that when you (the application developer) define the window layout structure, a default "Window Manager Profile" is created in the WMCollection.
 When a user logs in for the first time, a copy of this profile is created for them.
 Then, any UI changes (like dragging windows, moving tabs, etc) updates their profile to reflect the changes, then the reactive templating system takes care of rerendering everything.